Why There Are…

 Over the years, I’ve found myself working at…

-I'm a social entrepreneur and product architect working at the intersection of technology, education, and family well-being.
+I am an applied researcher and social entrepreneur working at the intersection of digital health, early childhood development, parenting support, and family well-being.

 Bangladesh's premier national technology award.
 Selected as winner from 900+ projects for developing AI-powered parenting platform improving maternal and child health outcomes at scale.